BAGUIO City History of Sports

 Some of the sports and games played at Baguio City Philippines Teachers Camp

-Interestingly enough, there were even inter-institution competitions like Teachers’ Camp vs. the Camp John Hay team, Manila vs. the Government Center team.
+Interestingly enough, there were even inter-institution competitions like Teachers’ Camp vs. the Camp John Hay team, and Manila vs. the Government Center team.

 These competitions allowed teachers to meet even more people.